-Ceilings

-Repair category 1

-Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
+Ceilings Repair category 1 Notes Some decorative surfaces are finished with an Artex type product.
+Early forms of Artex may incorporate small amounts of asbestos based bonding materials and therefore specialist advice should be obtained prior to working on these areas to minimise the risk of releasing hazardous fibres.
+Within the limits of our inspection these generally appeared in fair condition consistent with age.
 During redecoration some plaster filling/ repair may be required.
+We presume the timber panelled ceiling has been treated with a fire retardant.